Ritchie Legacy Planning Session

 Step 3: Steps Needed to Get Your Estate Plan Done at RLO

 After outlining the differences between a Trust and a Will, I go over the processes for both plans.
-Typically, a "simple" Estate Plan, consisting of a Will, Power of Attorney Documents and a TODI if needed (CLICK HERE to learn more about TODIs), can be executed in just two meetings: 1) your RWPS and 2) a Signing Ceremony.
+Typically, a "simple" Estate Plan, consisting of a Will, Power of Attorney Documents and a TODI if needed (CLICK HERE to learn more about TODIs), can be executed in just two meetings: 1) your RLPS and 2) a Signing Ceremony.
 Because Trusts are more complex than a Will, they require an extra planning meeting, or what we call, a "Trust Design Meeting".
-A Trust Estate Plan usually consists of three meetings: 1) RWPS; 2) Trust Design Meeting; and 3) Signing Ceremony.
+A Trust Estate Plan usually consists of three meetings: 1) RLPS; 2) Trust Design Meeting; and 3) Signing Ceremony.

 Step 4: Discuss Your Estate Plan Options